ctjm7/meet/README.md

 Scenario 1: Show a chart with the number of upcoming events in each city
 - Given the events are loaded of events in each city
 - When user is on page to view number of events
+- Then a chart with number of upcoming events in each city is displayed